BaadMaro/baadmaro.github.io/_posts/2022-08-01-Bypass captcha using OCR on Dolibarr login page.md

 I did a simple test for the right login detection.
 If we find no error message, it's a successful login.
 It's just for the POC.
 Better have a test case with the 302 redirection status code.

-Note :
+Notes after debugging :
 - My post request refuses to stop following redirects with the option "allow_redirects=False".
-- The probleme is with the used url, i need to use `/index.php?mainmenu=home` instead of `/admin/index.php?mainmenu=home` to have the 302 redirection.
+- The problem is with the used url, i need to use `/index.php?mainmenu=home` instead of `/admin/index.php?mainmenu=home` to have the 302 redirection.

 # POC

-Now i'll combine the ocr reading with the login post request to bruteforce login.
+Now i'll combine the OCR reading with the login post request to bruteforce login.
 - I'll use beautifulsoup library to extract token and error messages.
 - Simple loop for testing passwords from a file.
 I used [:-1] to remove "\n" from passwords to simplify.
 - Use the headers and data values from the captured login post request.